MovementGH/OpenBot-Docs/source/index.html.md

 Member | Type | Description
 -- | -- | --
-Channels | Array(ChannelSetting) | Command specific settings for the channels in the guild Data | Object | Data that this command stores about the guild Settings | Object | The settings for this command. id | Number | The id of the command
+Channels | <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array">Array</a>(<a href="#channelsetting">ChannelSetting</a>) | Command specific settings for the channels in the guild
+Data | <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object">Object</a> | Data that this command stores about the guild
+Settings | <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object">Object</a> | The settings for this command. id | <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number">Number</a> | The id of the command

 ### Guild.Stats